-The FM25CL64B will power up with writes disabled.
+The FM25L04B will power up with writes disabled.
 The WREN command must be issued prior to any write operation.
 Sending the WREN op-code will allow the user to issue subsequent op-codes for write operations.
-These include writing the Status Register (WRSR) and writing the memory (WRITE).
+These include writing the status register and writing the memory.

 Sending the WREN op-code causes the internal Write Enable Latch to be set.
-A flag bit in the Status Register, called WEL, indicates the state of the latch.
+A flag bit in the status register, called WEL, indicates the state of the latch.
 WEL=1 indicates that writes are permitted.
-Attempting to write the WEL bit in the Status Register has no effect on the state of this bit - only the WREN op-code can set this bit.
-The WEL bit will be automatically cleared on the rising edge of /S following a WRDI, a WRSR, or a WRITE operation.
-This prevents further writes to the Status Register or the F-RAM array without another WREN command.
+Attempting to write the WEL bit in the status register has no effect.
+Completing any write operation will automatically clear the write-enable latch and prevent further writes without another WREN command.
 Figure 5 below illustrates the WREN command bus configuration.